 The percentage of edited measurements because of a too low number of 20-Hz measurements is represented on left side of figure 9.
-Neither a trend nor any anomaly has been detected, except for cycle 212 and period between cycles 304 and 315.

-Indeed during cycle 212, about half of a pass had all altimetric parameters set at default values, due to satellite off-pointing, avoiding the retrieval of altimetric parameters.
-During 304 to 316, several portions of passes were concerned.
+Neither a trend nor any anomaly has been detected, except for cycle 212 and period between cycles 304 and 316.
+Indeed during cycle 212, about half of a pass had all altimetric parameters set at default values, due to satellite off-pointing.
+During cycles 304 to 316, several portions of passes were concerned.

 The map of measurements edited by the 20-Hz measurements number criterion is plotted on the right panel of figure 9 and shows correlation with heavy rain, wet areas, sigma0 bloom as well as coastal regions.
 Indeed the waveforms are distorted by rain cells, which makes them often unexploitable for SSH calculation.
 In consequence edited measurements due to several altimetric criteria are often correlated with wet areas.
+As the number of 20-Hz range measurements is one of the criteria used for the computation of the sea ice flag (in sea ice regions, if the 20-Hz elementary Ku-band range number is less than 10, the data is flagged as sea ice) - using the same threshold as during the threshold editing step - right of figure 9 shows no data edited by 20-Hz elementary Ku-band range number in possible sea ice regions (as they were already edited by the ice flag).

 Figure 9: Cycle per cycle percentage of edited measurements by 20-Hz measurements number criterion (left).
-Right: Map of percentage of edited measurements by 20-Hz measurements number criterion over an one-year period (cycles 365 to 516).
-CLS.DOS/NT/ 12-221 - 1.1 - Date : March 15, 2013 - Nomenclature : SALP-RP-MA- Page : EA-22139-CLS 29
+Right: Map of percentage of edited measurements by 20-Hz measurements number criterion over an eight-months period (cycles 517 to 537).

+CLS.DOS/NT/ 13-226 - 1.1 - Date : April 15, 2014 - Nomenclature : SALP-RP-MA- Page : EA-22269-CLS 31